Bank of America Corp at Bank of America Merrill Lynch Future of

 Erika Najarian - BofA Merrill Lynch, Research Division - MD and Head of US Banks Equity Research

-We're excited to hear from over 60 corporates that are participating this year, given stocks near 52-week highs despite 3 interest rate cuts, a solid U.S. economy despite late-cycle fears and a crucial election cycle next year.
-And as we have done over the past 3 years, we have panels covering topics that are most important to you, the investor base, such as innovation, M&A, politics and policy, distressed investing and nonbank versus bank commercial lending.
+Good morning, everybody.
+I'm Erika Najarian, Co-Head of Financial Sector Research and a large-cap bank analyst here at BofA Securities.
+On behalf of my senior colleagues, Michael Carrier and Ebrahim Poonawala, we'd like to welcome you to the 2020 Virtual Future of Financials Conference.
+And of course, we hope that you and your loved ones are staying healthy and well during these challenging times.
+As a reminder, you can pre-submit your questions to the management teams that we have up on our virtual stage by submitting the questions through the webcast portal in front of you.

-So kicking off this year's conference is Bank of America's Chairman and CEO, Brian Moynihan.
-Under his watch, Bank of America's returns on tangible common equity have improved 11 percentage points with the most recent quarters hovering
+Kicking off this year's conference is Bank of America's Chairman and CEO, Brian Moynihan.
+We thought we could make this year's conversation even more valuable to investors.
+Given Brian's role as Chairman of the International Business Council, we'll spend some time today addressing Bank of America's efforts to advance stakeholder capitalism, aiming to deliver great returns to shareholders and address important societal priorities.

-Bank of America Corp at Bank of America Merrill Lynch Future of Financials Conference Transcript
+Bank of America Corp at Bank of America Merrill Lynch Future of Financials Virtual Conference Transcript

 |Access to All Earning Calls and Stock Analysis